How is Alzheimer's disease related to the APOE gene?

 How do the APOE variants affect people from other ancestry groups?

-Compared to the people with European ancestry, people with African American ancestry are more likely to have an e4 allele of the APOE gene.
+Compared to people with European ancestry, people with African American ancestry are more likely to have an e4 allele of the APOE gene.

 Also, people with Mexican- American ancestry are less likely to have an e4 allele.